gabbymyers/516X-Project/_posts/2021-11-18-Soil Moisture.md

 from statsmodels.stats.anova import AnovaRM
 ~~~

-I did not have luck using AnovaRM, so I used the mixed procedure in SAS to evaluate the effects.
+I did not have luck using AnovaRM, so I used the mixed procedure in SAS to evaluate the effects because I have used it before and can get help from one of my committee members if I use SAS in my analysis.
 The most powerful covariance structure for the model I found was the hetereogenous compound symmetry (csh in SAS) structure.
 It had the lowest AIC and BIC values for the models I considered.

 ~~~
 proc mixed data=A IC;